abcdxo/WeSplit/README.md

-# WeSplit :  Tip calculating app
+# WeSplit: Tip calculating app
-- This is my first iOS app I write after 2 months of self teaching, I am not planning to refractor the code to keep it as a great memory.
+- This is my first iOS app I write after 2 months of self teaching.
+- I am not planning to refractor the code to keep it as a great memory.
 # Usage:

 Calculate tip and amount per person.